morinokami/gfa/README.md

 } satisfies Seed;
 ```

-Now you can run the `gfa` command to serve the generated API:
+Now you can run the `gfa` command to generate resources and serve the API:

 ```
 $ npx gfa seed.ts
-✔ Resources generated
+✔ Resources generated (total tokens: 383)

 Serving API on http://localhost:3000 (Press Ctrl-C to quit)